Buy American Act: How amendments affect Canadian businesses

 Download our guide to learn what opportunities are available to Canadian businesses, where to find these opportunities and how to get started selling to the U.S. Department of Defense.

-Mitigating impacts of Buy American Act
+Mitigating impacts of the Buy American Act

 Other options include: